Yes, we accept guest posts!

-To write for the Small Business Rainmaker marketing blog simply send your topic idea, outline, or synopsis to us via the Contact Us form at the right.
+To write for the Small Business Rainmaker marketing blog simply send your topic idea, outline, or synopsis to us via the Contact Us form at the upper right.
 You're welcome to include the full article, too.
 Simply copy and paste the text in the message box, or include a link to your article (such as on One Drive or Google Docs.)

 The marketing tactics you shared with me took our small family-owned restaurant from zero at startup to well over $1 million annually.
 Honestly, I never expected to get to that level or do it so quickly.
 When we started out nine years ago, our accountant couldn't believe how well we were doing for a new venture.
 And we stayed at that level.